 Q: Where can I find your business?

 Don’t worry!
 We make connecting easy.
 In fact, you don’t have to come find us – we’ll come straight to you.
 Our tours meet and depart from different locations mentioned above.

 Q: Do you offer door-to-door service?

 You bet!
 On tours where transportation is included, we will pick you up at the locations mentioned above, and we will drop you off at your accommodation, at the end of the tour.

 Q: Do I need to make a reservation in advance?

-We recommend you buy your tour tickets in advance.
+We recommend you make a reservation request in advance.
 We strive to offer an incredibly personalized tour.
 This means we limit the number of participants on each tour.
 As such, tours tend to sell out – so we encourage you to make your reservations as soon as you have a good idea of your travel itinerary.
 That being said, please note our refund/cancellation policy (mentioned above).
 If you are concerned about the weather, you can always hold off until a day or two before.

 Q: How many guest reservations are required to operate a tour?